dwmuller/cl-clr/README.txt

 The reader makes it possible to reference the symbols fairly conveniently, and provides both incremental definition of symbols and type name resolution against a used namespace list.
-See that file for details.
+See "The Reader Syntax" below for details.

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 Prerequisites

 CL-CLR uses CFFI for all interaction between Lisp and the CLR.